Diderot-Language/examples/dprobe/README.md

 # dprobe: image probing utility

+This utility is a conceptual peer to the `vprobe` and `gprobe` utilities in Teem (which probe various quantities on 3-D fields reconstructed by convolution), except that `dprobe` works on 1-D and 2-D data, and permits probing any expression in the field that Diderot knows how to compute.
+Run:

+	./dprobe --help

+to get the extensive usage information.

 This is an atypical Diderot example because it is not a single program, but a generator/compiler for a programs, based on the various command-line options to `dprobe`, which is a `python3` program.
 The variety of things that `dprobe` can do and act on require creating new programs, because currently various elements and properties of Diderot programs must be known at compile time (rather than being learned at run-time):